Rejection-Sampled Linear Codes for Lossy Compression and Channel Simulation: Related Works

 \subsection{Channel Simulation}

-It has been observed by Steiner~\cite{steiner2000towards} that rejection sampling \cite{devroye1986nonuniform} can be utilized to construct a one-shot channel simulation scheme.
-To maximize the acceptance probability at each iteration, Harsha et al. \cite{harsha2010communication} proposed the greedy rejection sampling for discrete distributions.
-This approach was extended to general distributions by Flamich and Theis \cite{flamich2023adaptive}.
-It was shown that the expected length of iteration number, i.e., the expected communication, is lower-bounded by $D_\mathrm{KL}(P\|Q)$ and upper bounded by $D_\mathrm{KL}(P\|Q) + 2\log(D_\mathrm{KL}(P\|Q)+1) + O(1)$, where $P$ and $Q$ are the target and proposal distributions, respectively.
-By introducing a new quantity, the channel simulation divergence $D_\mathrm{CS}(\cdot\|\cdot)$, Goc and Flamich \cite{goc2024causal} further tightened the both bounds to $D_\mathrm{CS}(P\|Q)$ and $D_\mathrm{CS}(P\|Q) + \log(e+1)$, which implies the lower bound is achievable tightly.
-They also revealed that that for any causal rejection sampling scheme, the expected time complexity grows at least exponentially in the R\'{e}nyi $\infty$-divergence $D_\infty(P\|Q)$ between $P$ and $Q$.
-To improve the running time, Flamich et al. \cite{flamich2022fast, flamich2023greedy, flamich2023faster} proposed an approach to partition the sample space so as to allow more efficient searching for the desired sample.
-However, this approach requires additional assumptions on $P$ and $Q$ to ensure efficiency.
-Note that the sampling schemes are unstructured.
-For practical implementation, it may be preferable to use structured approaches.
-Based on the capacity-achieving polar codes \cite{arikan2009channel}, Sriramu et al. \cite{sriramu2024fast} developed a simulation scheme for $n$ copies of symmetric binary-output channels, which shows asymptotic rate-optimality with time complexity $O(n \log n)$.
-In addition, they proposed using general linear codes with a correction step to simulate binary symmetric channels.
-Although both schemes approach the capacity for large $n$, their performance in short blocklength regimes is not guaranteed.
-Refer to \cite{li2024channel} for an overview of various channel simulation schemes.
+Steiner \cite{steiner2000towards} first observed that rejection sampling \cite{devroye1986nonuniform} can be used to construct channel simulation schemes.
+To maximize the acceptance probability at each iteration, Harsha et al. \cite{harsha2010communication} proposed greedy rejection sampling (GRS) for discrete distributions.
+Flamich and Theis \cite{flamich2023adaptive} and Flamich et al. \cite{flamich2023faster} later extended it to general distributions.
+Let $L$ denote the number of iterations (samples) required by the GRS with target distribution $P$ and proposal distribution $Q$.
+It was shown \cite{harsha2010communication} that $H(L)$ (which reflects the expected communication cost) is bounded between $D_\mathrm{KL}(P\|Q)$ and $D_\mathrm{KL}(P\|Q) + 2\log(D_\mathrm{KL}(P\|Q)+1) + O(1)$.
+By introducing the channel simulation divergence $D_\mathrm{CS}$, which generalizes the excess functional information lower bound \cite[Proposition 1]{sfrl_trans}, Goc and Flamich \cite{goc2024causal} tightened both bounds to $D_\mathrm{CS}(P\|Q) \geq D_\mathrm{KL}(P\|Q)$ and $D_\mathrm{CS}(P\|Q) + \log(e+1) \leq D_\mathrm{KL}(P\|Q) + \log(D_\mathrm{KL}(P\|Q)+1) + \log(e+1) + 1$, showing their lower bound is tight.
+They also revealed \cite{goc2024causal} that for any causal rejection sampling scheme, the expected time complexity $\mathbb{E}[L]$ grows at least exponentially in the R\'{e}nyi $\infty$-divergence $D_\infty(P\|Q)$.
+Poisson functional representation (PFR) \cite{sfrl_trans} provides a noncausal sampling scheme for general distributions.
+It achieves an expected communication cost upper-bounded by \cite{li2024pointwise}